shahwaiz638/Assignment2/README.md

 - **Cafeteria Staff**: Can log in to update the menu items and prices, offer discounts and special promotions.
 - **Cafeteria Users**: Can log in to browse the menu, place orders, make payments using utility tokens, view their loyalty rewards and promotions.

-## Project Submission
-The project submission deadline is 06th January 2024.
-Late submissions or ones sent by email will not be accepted.

-## Project Grading
-Each group will have to give a 20-minute demonstration.
-Each member of the group will be individually assessed based on their contributions.
-The overall marks of each student will be calculated as follows: (percentage contribution) x (group marks in the project).

-## Note
-This project is developed as part of the CS-4049 course at FAST University and is intended for educational purposes only.